cockroachdb/docs/cockroachcloud/managing-access.md

 ---

 This page details procedures for managing {{ site.data.products.db }} access to {{ site.data.products.db }}.
-Before proceeding, it is recommended to review the concepts related to the two levels of {{ site.data.products.db }} access management model (the organization level and the cluster level), which are detailed in [{{ site.data.products.db }} Access Management Overview and FAQ](authorization.html).
+Before proceeding, it is recommended to review the concepts related to the two levels of {{ site.data.products.db }} access management model (the organization level and the SQL level in a cluster), which are detailed in [{{ site.data.products.db }} Access Management Overview and FAQ](authorization.html).

 Access management tasks for the organization level are performed in the {{ site.data.products.db }} console **Access** page, found at `https://cockroachlabs.cloud/access`.
-This page allows organization administrators to invite users to the {{ site.data.products.db }} organization, create service accounts, and the manage the access roles granted to both.
+This page allows organization administrators to invite users to the {{ site.data.products.db }} organization, create service accounts, and manage the access roles granted to both.
+Users with Cluster Admin role on a cluster can also manage the access role grants on that cluster.

-Access management tasks at the cluster level are a bit distributed.
+Access management tasks for SQL level in a cluster are a bit distributed.
 SQL users on particular clusters can be created in the console's 'SQL user' page for a specific cluster, found at `https://cockroachlabs.cloud/cluster/<CLUSTER ID>/users`, with the `ccloud` command line utility's [`cluster user create`](ccloud-get-started.html#create-a-sql-user-using-ccloud-cluster-user-create) command, or with a SQL client.
-However, the roles that govern permissions on the cluster for SQL users must be managed in the SQL interface.
-Furthermore, SQL users created with the console or with `ccloud` utility have the `admin` SQL role on the cluster by default; this makes it important from a security perspective to immediately modify this user, revoking the `admin` role and replacing it with a role with privileges required for its task, according to the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
+However, the SQL roles that govern permissions in the cluster for SQL users must be managed with a SQL client.
+Furthermore, SQL users created with the console or with `ccloud` utility are granted the `admin` SQL role on the cluster by default; this makes it important from a security perspective to immediately modify this user if needed, revoking the `admin` role and replacing it with a SQL role with privileges required for its task, according to the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).

 See [Manage SQL users on a cluster](#manage-sql-users-on-a-cluster)